Oncology Massage & Reflexology

 Yes and No. Oncology massage is similar to regular massage in that it soothes both the body and the mind and provides time-out from life's stresses; but it is tailored to you individually and is appropriate for your symptoms or any side-effects you experience from your medical treatment eg through body positioning, shortened treatments, an understanding of treatment-specific issues eg skin soreness, etc. We will discuss before we start which parts of your body you prefer to have massaged, it could be the full body, or just the hands & arms, legs & feet, or the shoulders, neck & head, all dependent on how you feel that day and what your situation is at the time.
 The main physical difference between Oncology massage and other massage techniques is that Oncology massage uses a much lighter pressure, so its effect is extremely calming and applies no additional strain to your body systems.

 No. There is no evidence that complementary therapies cause cancer to metastasize in any way.
-Adapted light-touch pressure is used for oncology massage which applies no more stimulation to the body than taking gentle exercise or a hot shower.
+Adapted light-touch pressure is used which applies no more stimulation to the body than taking gentle exercise or a hot shower.

-No. There is no evidence to suggest massage interferes with chemo/radiotherapy or makes them any less effective.
-Oncologists are largely in favour of patients receiving massage alongside hospital cancer treatments as it lowers anxiety levels and helps manage some side-effects.
+No. There is no evidence to suggest massage or reflexology interferes with chemo/radiotherapy or makes them any less effective.
+Oncologists are largely in favour of patients receiving complementary therapies alongside hospital cancer treatments as it lowers anxiety levels and helps manage some side-effects.

-Can I receive massage at any point during my medical cancer treatment?
+Can I receive massage/reflexology at any point during my medical cancer treatment?

-I wear a wig, should I take it off during massage?
+I wear a wig, should I take it off during my massage/reflexology?

 That is entirely up to you.
-Most clients find that they do feel more relaxed and comfortable without their wig during massage therapy, so you will be invited to remove your wig should you wish to.
+Most clients find that they do feel more relaxed and comfortable without their wig during complementary therapies, so you will be invited to remove your wig should you wish to if you have told me that you are wearing one.
 Your complete privacy is guaranteed and a mirror is provided for putting your wig back on after treatment.

 How are you qualified to work with cancer patients?

-In addition to my various massage (including anatomy, physiology & pathology) diplomas and my advanced (remedial) massage diploma, I also have specialist qualifications in 'Complementary Therapies in Cancer Care for Massage' and 'Advanced Clinical Massage for Scar Tissue'.
+In addition to my various reflexology & massage (including anatomy, physiology & pathology) diplomas and my advanced (remedial) massage diploma, I also have specialist qualifications in 'Complementary Therapies in Cancer Care for Massage & Reflexology' and 'Advanced Clinical Massage for Scar Tissue'.
 A significant number of my regular clientele have had or are receiving oncology treatment.

 I have some other questions...